Born In: Vanua Balavu, Colony of Fiji

 political ideology: United Fiji Party (Soqosoqo Duavata ni Lewenivanua)

 Laisenia Qarase was the Prime Minister of Fiji from March 16, 2001 to December 4, 2006.
-Though his second term in office was cut short as a result of an ensuing political turmoil, the political leader as known for his policies aimed at improving the economic conditions in the nation.Awards & Achievements
+Though his second term in office was cut short as a result of an ensuing political turmoil, the political leader is known for his policies aimed at improving the economic conditions in the nation.

-- Laisenia is married to Leba Laveti.
-Together they have five children.
-One of their sons moved to the United States while two other sons have emigrated to Australia.Qarase has been a devoutly religious Christian his entire life.
-He is personal friends with American evangelist Benny Hinn.
+Qarase was a devoutly religious Christian his entire life.
+He was friends with American evangelist Benny Hinn.
 Hinn's visit in 2005 to Fiji reportedly drew in 370,000 spectators.
-Qarase has used his fundamentalist religious views to explain his strong prejudices against homosexuality.
+Qarase had used his fundamentalist religious views to explain his strong prejudices against homosexuality.

 People Also Viewed